• Home

 You will need:

+Instructions: 1.
+Place the cornflour in a large mixing bowl.
+2. Slowly pour in the water and mix thoroughly with your hands.
+You could add a few drops of food colouring if you wish to make it colourful.
 3. Keep mixing until the water and cornflour are fully blended together You can add more cornflour to make the Oobleck thicker or more water to make it runnier.
 Now have fun!

 Complete the table below to test if the substances are solid or liquid!